The Infill Sewerage Program has enabled more than 95,000 households in metropolitan and regional areas of WA access to the central wastewater system.

 What is the Infill Sewerage Program?

-The program, which started in 1994, aims to reduce the potential for health and environmental issues by capturing and treating wastewater in a modern and safe way and also helps with the orderly modernisation and renewal of residential infrastructure.
+The Infill Sewerage Program aims to eliminate health and environmental issues related to septic tanks and leach drains and encourage the orderly modernisation and renewal of residential infrastructure.

 Contact us for more information

 How do infill sewerage systems and STED schemes work?

 Infill sewerage is a system of buried pipes that takes wastewater away from residential properties for safe treatment and disposal.
 Once a property is connected to the central wastewater system, septic tanks and leach drains can be decommissioned.

 Septic Tank Effluent Disposal (STED) schemes take wastewater that has already been treated in household septic tanks through a pipeline system, which is then pumped to an evaporation and infiltration disposal pond for further treatment.
 A STED scheme will allow existing leach drains to be decommissioned.